Policing Agreements and Funding

 There are three 20-year agreements that allow the RCMP to act as B.C.'s provincial police force as well as the municipal force for municipalities with RCMP services.
 The first two agreements are between the federal and provincial governments.
 The third agreement is between the Province of B.C. and municipality.
-All three agreements expire March 31, 2012.
-The three new agreements come into effect April 1st, 2012 and are posted here:
+These agreements replace the previous 20-year agreements, that were in effect from April 1, 1992 to March 31, 2012.

-The new agreements in effect April 1st, 2012 are as follows:
+The agreements, effective as of April 1st, 2012, are as follows: